Large-scale peculiar velocities in the universe: Historical context and observational evidence

 \subsubsection{Systematic effects and biases}

 The measurement of bulk flows is subject to numerous systematic effects and biases that can significantly impact the interpretation of observational data.
 Understanding and correctly accounting for these systematic effects has become crucial for obtaining reliable results and reconciling apparently conflicting measurements.
+Key systematic challenges include:

-Malmquist bias represents one of the most significant systematic effects in peculiar velocity surveys.
+\begin{itemize} \item \textbf{Malmquist bias:} This represents one of the most significant systematic effects in peculiar velocity surveys.
 This bias manifests itself in two distinct forms: homogeneous and inhomogeneous Malmquist bias~\cite{1995PhR...261..271S}.
 The homogeneous form arises from the coupling between distance errors and the galaxy number density function, while the inhomogeneous variant stems from local density variations along the line of sight.
-Recent work by Davis et al~\cite{2011MNRAS.413.2906D} has shown that failure to properly account for these effects can lead to systematic errors in the bulk-flow measurements of up to 150~km/sec.
+Recent work by Davis et al~\cite{2011MNRAS.413.2906D} has shown that failure to properly account for these effects can lead to systematic errors in the bulk-flow measurements of up to 150~km/sec.\\

-Selection effects present another major challenge, particularly in magnitude-limited surveys.
+\item \textbf{Selection effects:} These present another major challenge, particularly in magnitude-limited surveys.
 Hudson and Turnbull~\cite{2012ApJ...751L..30H} demonstrated that selection criteria based on apparent magnitude can introduce artificial patterns in the measured velocity field, especially at the survey boundaries.
-These effects become more pronounced at larger distances, where selection functions typically become more stringent.
+These effects become more pronounced at larger distances, where selection functions typically become more stringent.\\

-The zone of avoidance, caused due to obscuration by the Galactic plane, introduces significant complications in the bulk-flow measurements.
+\item \textbf{The Zone of Avoidance (ZoA):} Caused due to obscuration by the Galactic plane, the ZoA introduces significant complications in the bulk-flow measurements.
 While various interpolation schemes have been proposed~\cite{2004LRR.....7....8L}, the missing data in this region can affect both the magnitude and direction of measured bulk flows.
-Studies by Erdoğdu et al~\cite{2006MNRAS.368.1515E} suggest that incomplete sky coverage can bias the bulk-flow measurements by up to 10-15\% in magnitude and 5-10 degrees in direction.
+Studies by Erdo\u{g}du et al~\cite{2006MNRAS.368.1515E} suggest that incomplete sky coverage can bias the bulk-flow measurements by up to 10-15\% in magnitude and 5-10 degrees in direction.\\